ImageMagick/Usage-Markdown/canvas/index.md

 [![\[IM Output\]](black_evaluate.png)](black_evaluate.png)

-You can also mis-use the "`-gamma`" operator to make an image all black.
+You can also misuse the "`-gamma`" operator to make an image all black.

 ~~~
 convert  test.png  -gamma 0  -alpha off  black_gamma.png